Skip to main content

 • Buffer - a Buffer representing an image.

 By default, a base64-encoded src attribute is returned.
-You can change the output type like so:
+We can change the output type like so:

 upscaler.upscale('/path/to/image', {